-When no actual transactions can be collected, extra caution is applied during the price assessment process.
+When no actual transactions can be collected,

+extra caution is applied during the price assessment process.
 Price reporters are encouraged to keep the price unchanged until actual transactions back up a change.
-However, should all bids, offers and estimates fall outside the existing price range for at least two consecutive pricing sessions, price reporters can move the price to reflect the levels where business would take place if transactions were to actually take place.
+However, should all bids, offers and estimates fall outside the existing price range, price reporters can move the price to reflect the levels where business would take place if transactions were to actually take place.

-As a general rule, larger deals carry more weight, but Fastmarkets tries to ascertain what sort of discount a large lot size carries or what sort of premium a smaller deal would carry.
+As a general rule, larger deals carry more weight, but Fastmarkets tries to ascertain what sort of discount a large lot size carries or what sort of price a smaller deal would carry.